Home/Borrowers/Hospitality Property Hard Money Financing in Boston

 What types of hospitality properties do you finance in Boston?

-We provide hard money financing for the full spectrum of hospitality properties including full-service hotels, limited-service hotels, boutique properties, extended-stay hotels, motels, bed and breakfasts, and short-term rental portfolios.
-We finance both existing property acquisitions and ground-up development of new hospitality properties.
-Eligible properties can be branded or independent, urban or suburban, and can range from small bed and breakfasts to mid-size hotels with 100+ rooms.
+We finance full-service hotels, limited-service hotels, boutique properties, extended-stay hotels, airport-adjacent hotels, and professional short-term rental portfolios.
+We finance both existing property acquisitions requiring renovation and adaptive reuse or new construction of hospitality properties.
+Eligible properties can be branded or independent and can range from small boutique properties to mid-size hotels.
 We also finance mixed-use properties with significant hospitality components.

 How do you underwrite hospitality properties given their operating business nature?